Skip to main content

 This is not willpower failure.
 It is a documented hormonal response to caloric restriction.
 It explains why plateaus feel so much harder to push through than the initial weight loss phase.

-Non-Hormonal Factors That Amplify Hormonal Plateaus
+Lifestyle Factors That Worsen Hormonal Weight Loss Plateaus

 Hormones do not operate in isolation.
 These factors interact directly with the hormonal systems above and turn manageable stalls into extended plateaus.